UOC/UOC-IOS-Swift-Libraries/README.md

 Step 1: Download this repository.

-Step 2: Open the project file (Open APIS.xcodeproj) with Xcode 6 beta 2 or above.
+Step 2: Open the project file (Open APIS.xcodeproj) with Xcode 6 beta 2.
+It does NOT work with Xcode 6 beta 3.

 Step 3: Modify the Constants.swift file with your secret and client and change the server Url.